TomiPerrando/TomiPerrando/README.md

 Hi there 👋 I'm Tomi

 I'm a nerdy guy from Argentina who is trying to become a Data Scientist, I'll probably apply to some Data Analyst jobs too though...

-If you're a recruiter, I highly recommend you to go on to the portfolio repository, those are projects intended to show my skills and learning process so you know if I'm a good fit for the role you're searching people for.
-Things out of there may get a little bit random (?)

 ## Stack & Skills